jakekausler/Kingmaker-Kingdom-Rules-Parsing/Settlement Structures.md

 ## Structure 5
 -
 ; Building
 A guildhall serves as the headquarters for a trade guild or similar organization.
 It includes offices for its leaders and functionaries as well as workshops for its craftspeople and a storefront for customers.
 Guildhalls always specialize in a certain type of trade or pursuit, but typically, only the largest cities have multiple guildhalls.
-Smaller settlements tend to focus on one particular trade.
+Smaller <<settlements|Settlement-Rules>> tend to focus on one particular trade.
 -

 **Lots** 2; **Cost** 8 Lumber